wise-home/jobs/backend_developer.md

 ## About Wise Home

 Wise Home is a Danish startup from 2016.
-We builds smart home systems.
+We build smart home systems.

 Our product is targeted to landlords and specializes in automating manual tasks, fulfilling legal requirements and reporting the status of the building.